Loading...

 Phase 3: Legal Escalation (Month 2+)

-For the 30-40% that don't resolve amicably: court proceedings.
-Payment orders for undisputed debts (the fastest route).
+For the 30–40% that don’t resolve amicably: court proceedings.
+Payment orders for undisputed debts (the fastest route — Amr Al Ada’ under Federal Decree-Law No. 42/2022).
 Full litigation for contested claims.
-The agency should handle this internally — not outsource to a separate law firm that needs to review the entire case from scratch.
+The agency should handle this internally with its own licensed advocate.

 Phase 4: Enforcement

-The UAE's enforcement toolkit is what makes collection here genuinely powerful for creditors.
-Bank account freezing, asset attachment, director travel bans — mechanisms that don't exist in most Western jurisdictions.
-But enforcement requires knowing which tools to deploy, in what sequence, through which court.
-An agency that gets a judgment but can't enforce it has accomplished nothing.
+The UAE’s enforcement toolkit is what makes collection here genuinely powerful for creditors: bank account freezing, asset attachment, director travel bans.
+An agency that gets a judgment but can’t enforce it has accomplished nothing.

 Emirate-Specific Considerations

 Dubai.
-The largest commercial centre and most common collection jurisdiction.
+The largest commercial centre.
 Mainland Dubai Courts (Arabic, civil law) and DIFC Courts (English, common law) operate in parallel.
 The agency must know which applies to your case.

 Abu Dhabi.
 Separate court system from Dubai.
-ADGM (Abu Dhabi Global Market) provides an English-language common law alternative similar to DIFC.
+ADGM provides an English-language common law alternative.
 Enforcement across emirates requires coordination between execution courts.

 Sharjah and Northern Emirates.
-Smaller commercial centres with their own courts.
-Collection here follows the same federal law framework but with different judges, different timelines, and different practical considerations.
-An agency needs local experience in these courts, not just Dubai experience applied elsewhere.
+Own courts, same federal law framework.
+An agency needs local experience in these courts — not just Dubai experience applied elsewhere.

 Free Zones.
-Over 40 free zones across the UAE, each with potentially different dispute resolution mechanisms.
-Some have their own tribunals; others default to the emirate's courts.
+Over 40 free zones across the UAE.
+Some have their own tribunals; others default to the emirate’s courts.
 The agency should identify the correct forum before any filing.

 Fee Structures Across UAE Agencies